jnun/5daydocs/work/tasks/review/42-verify-all-folders-created.md

-# Verify All Required Folders Are Created
+# Task 42: Verify All Required Folders Are Created

 ## Problem
 Need to ensure setup.sh creates ALL required folders for 5daydocs to function properly, with no missing directories that would cause errors later.